fluxcd/flagger/README.md

 Flagger is an open source Kubernetes operator that aims to untangle this complexity.
-It automates the promotion of canary deployments by using Istio, App Mesh or NGNIX traffic shifting and Prometheus metrics to analyse the application's behaviour during a controlled rollout.
+It automates the promotion of canary deployments by using Istio, Linkerd, App Mesh, Gloo or NGNIX traffic shifting and Prometheus metrics to analyse the application's behaviour during a controlled rollout.
 The canary analysis can be extended with webhooks for running integration tests, load tests or any other custom validation.

 Flagger implements a control loop that gradually shifts traffic to the canary while measuring key performance indicators like HTTP requests success rate, requests average duration and pods health.
-Based on the KPIs analysis a canary is promoted or aborted and the analysis result is published to Slack.
+Based on the KPIs analysis a canary is promoted or aborted and the analysis result is published to Slack or MS Teams.

+Flagger can automate the application analysis for the following deployment strategies:

+* Canary (progressive traffic shifting)
+* A/B Testing (HTTP headers and cookies traffic routing)
+* Blue/Green (traffic switch)

 With Flagger you don't have to worry about keeping code and configuration changes in sync.
 Flagger keeps track of ConfigMaps and Secrets referenced by a Kubernetes Deployment and triggers a canary analysis if any of those objects change.